Dallas New Houses Inspections

 We offer several new construction home inspection options to choose from:

 Dallas New Houses Inspections.
 A Final Construction Home Inspection is a complete and thorough test drive of the house from foundation to shingle including mechanical and appliances.
 Our inspectors will evaluate over 600 items and systems for installation and performance while comparing it to the most current building standards.
 Our final construction home inspection includes; professional report, Interior Thermal Imaging, onsite report presentation, and all the benefits that come with our world class customer service;

 1 Year Warranty Home Inspection

-After construction has been completed and prior to the end of the builders 1 year warranty is the right time for your 1 Year Warranty Home Inspection.
+After construction has been completed and prior to the end of the builders, 1-year warranty is the right time for your 1 Year Warranty Home Inspection.
 After living in the home for 10-11 months, the appliances and installed systems have all been used and much of the new construction movement and settlement has occurred.
-Any defects documented by the inspector should be brought to the builders attention for correction.
+Any defects documented by the inspector should be brought to your builder’s attention for correction.

 3 Phase Home Inspection

 A 3 Phase Home Inspection is made up of three separate inspections, each with a different focus.
 Each “Phase” is completed at a specific time in the lifecycle of construction.
 This type of new construction inspection is the most thorough.
 It allows the home inspector to inspect each step of the construction for defects that could create defects after you move in.
 Any identified defects can be brought to the builders attention during each phase for timely correction.

 Phase 1 is done when the foundation forms are in place, prior to the pouring of concrete and the plumbing is roughed-in.
 The inspector can inspect the forms, footers, reinforcements, ties, spacers, insulators, moisture barrier and other important components of the foundation construction.
 The inspector can also inspect the roughed-in plumbing and waste drain lines for proper installation.